-- an individual citizen or resident of the United States; - a corporation (or other entity treated as a corporation for U.S. Federal income tax purposes) organized under the laws of the United States, any state, or the District of Columbia; - an estate with income subject to United States Federal income tax regardless of its source; or - a trust that (a) is subject to primary supervision by a United States court and for which United States persons control all substantial decisions or (b) has a valid election in effect under applicable Treasury Regulations to be treated as a United States person.
+- · an individual citizen or resident of the United States; - a corporation (or other entity treated as a corporation for U.S. Federal income tax purposes) organized under the laws of the United States, any state, or the District of Columbia; - an estate with income subject to United States Federal income tax regardless of its source; or - a trust that (a) is subject to primary supervision by a United States court and for which United States persons control all substantial decisions or (b) has a valid election in effect under applicable Treasury Regulations to be treated as a United States person.

 This discussion assumes that a U.S. holder holds Company common stock as a capital asset within the meaning of Code Section 1221.
 This discussion does not address all of the tax consequences that may be relevant to a particular Company stockholder or to Company stockholders that are subject to special treatment under United States Federal income tax laws including, but not limited to, banks, financial institutions, tax-exempt organizations, insurance companies, regulated investment companies, real estate investment trusts, persons that are broker-dealers, traders in securities who elect the mark-to-market method of accounting for their securities, certain former citizens or long-term residents of the U.S., or Company stockholders holding their shares of Company common stock as part of a "straddle," "hedge," "conversion transaction," or other integrated transaction.
-This discussion also does not address the tax consequences to the Company, or are not U.S. holders.
+This discussion also does not address the tax consequences to the Company, or to Company stockholders that own 5% or more of the Company's common stock, are affiliates of the Company, or are not U.S. holders.
 In addition, this discussion does not address other United States Federal taxes (such as gift or estate taxes or alternative minimum taxes), the tax consequences of the reverse stock split under state, local, or foreign tax laws or certain tax reporting requirements that may be applicable with respect to the reverse stock split.
 No assurance can be given that the IRS would not assert, or that a court would not sustain, a position contrary to any of the tax consequences set forth below.